koknat/dif/README.md

             .xz
             .zip  (single files only)

-        Compares values inside .xls|.xlsm|.xlsx files  (if the Perl Spreadsheet::BasicRead module is installed)
+        Compares values inside .xls|.xlsm|.xlsx files
+            requires the Perl Spreadsheet::BasicRead, Spreadsheet::ParseExcel, and Spreadsheet::XLSX modules to be installed

-        Compares values inside .ods OpenOffice spreadsheet files  (if the Perl Spreadsheet::Read module is installed)
+        Compares values inside .ods OpenOffice spreadsheet files
+            requires the Perl Spreadsheet::Read and Spreadsheet::ParseODS module to be installed

-        Attempts to compare text inside .pdf files  (if the Perl CAM::PDF module is installed)
+        Attempts to compare text inside .pdf files requires the Perl CAM::PDF module to be installed

     Default compare tool:
-        The default compare GUI is kompare
+        The default compare GUI is meld
         To change this, create the text file ~/.dif.defaults with one of these content lines:
             gui: gvimdiff
             gui: tkdiff